 \section{Introduction}

-\ac{asp} and \ac{plp} within factory planning are inherently complex, primarily due to the high-dimensional space in which they must be executed, encompassing product characteristics, production processes, and business requirements.
-Addressing these challenges, this paper introduces a concept for automating assembly and line planning, integrating key elements such as sequence planning, equipment selection, line configuration, and workforce allocation.
+\ac{asp} and \ac{plp} within factory planning are inherently complex, primarily because they must operate in a high-dimensional space encompassing product characteristics, production processes, and business requirements.
+Addressing these challenges, this paper introduces a concept to automate assembly and line planning by integrating key elements such as sequence planning, equipment selection, line configuration, and workforce allocation.

 Product design has a critical influence on both assembly and disassembly operations.
 Consequently, frameworks like Design for Assembly (DfA) and Design for Disassembly (DfD) have become central to current research and industrial practice.
 As the manufacturing industry continues shifting toward customized products, the demand for automated and adaptable process planning solutions increases.